rizdaprasetya/mt-alt-doc/en/snap/with-plugins.md

 9. Fill the following config fields as instructed on each settings description.
     * Fill **Display Name** with text button that you want to display to customer.
     * Select **Mode**, Sandbox for testing transaction and Production for real transaction.
-    * Fill **Client and Server key**.
+    * Fill **Merchant ID, Client Key and Server key**.
 You can find this credential on Midtrans MAP Dashboard.
     * Other configuration are optional, you may leave it as is.

 ![Drupal 8 4](./../../asset/image/drupal8_4.png)